 If you don't wear pajamas, reserve a set of long underwear as your sleeping uniform.

 Be sure that your feet are dry, and then put on a pair of clean dry socks.
+Warm socks help to keep your feet warm, which is a major factor in maintaining your core temperature.

 Don't use the socks you wore all day.